Brooklyn Museum: 2000s and 2010s

 Brooklyn Museum officials hired architect James Polshek in 2000 to design a new glass-clad entrance for the building at a cost of $55 million.
 Polshek described the front entrance as a "wasteland" at the time, and he said he wanted to build "Brooklyn's new front stoop".
 The New York City Landmarks Preservation Commission approved Polshek's design, despite opposition from preservationists.
 The renovation cost $63 million and also added air conditioning throughout the museum building.
 The Henry Luce Foundation gave the museum a $10 million grant in 2001, which funded the construction of the Luce Center for American Art on the fifth floor.
 The museum's renovation was completed in April 2004.
 At the same time, the museum announced that it would revert to its previous name, Brooklyn Museum.
 By then, the Brooklyn Museum was focusing on attracting Brooklyn residents, rather than visitors from other boroughs.
 The Elizabeth A. Sackler Center for Feminist Art opened on the museum's fourth floor in March 2007.

 The museum extensively renovated its Great Hall, which reopened in early 2011, and it relocated and reopened its African art gallery on the first floor the same year.
 A 4,150 ft2 museum shop opened at the Brooklyn Museum in early 2012, followed later that year by a new cafe.
 The upscale restaurant Saul opened within the Brooklyn Museum in October 2013, changing its name to The Norm in 2016.
-By the mid-2010s, the museum was facing financial difficulties, and half of the 465,000 annual patrons did not pay admission because of the museum's suggested admission policy.
+For a decade starting in the mid-2010s, the museum spent $100 million on various upgrades to its building.
+By then, the museum was facing financial difficulties, and half of the 465,000 annual patrons did not pay admission because of the museum's suggested admission policy.
 The Brooklyn Museum's Chinese-art gallery reopened in 2019.